 Keweenaw Observing Station (2021-ongoing) collaboration with Aly Ogasian

 Keweenaw Observing Station is a collaborative multimedia artwork with Aly Ogasian that examines the effect of climate change on Lake Superior and the Great Lakes System.
-The work consists of a series of site responsive, portable sculptures that function as observational stations/instrumentation as well as repositories of information.
-These sculptures are inspired by the NOAA monitoring systems used locally such as the Great Lakes Water Levels Monitoring Network.
-The instruments poetically measure wind, waves, visibility, water-level and temperature, exploring both the possibilities and limitations afforded by perceptual observation.
-Within the artwork our observations will be contextualized vis-a-vis large, ongoing collections of data via satellite imagery, scientific instrumentation, human memory and citizen science intended to help predict the future of the lake.
-The project will touch upon the lake as a “site of memory” by examining how winter conditions contribute to subsequent summers, while also engaging human memory by exploring indigenous observations of the landscape.
+The work consists of a series of site-responsive, portable sculptures that function as observational stations/instrumentation as well as repositories of information.
+These sculptures are inspired by local NOAA monitoring systems, such as the Great Lakes Water Levels Monitoring Network.
+The instruments poetically measure wind, waves, visibility, water level, and temperature, exploring both the possibilities and limitations afforded by perceptual observation.
+Within the artwork, our observations are contextualized vis-a-vis large, ongoing collections of data via satellite imagery, scientific instrumentation, human memory, and citizen science intended to help predict the future of the lake.
+The project touches upon the lake as a “site of memory” by examining how winter conditions contribute to subsequent summers while also engaging human memory by exploring indigenous observations of the landscape.